Amyavow/travel_site/README.md

 Description
 ===========
-App example using hbs(handlebars) as templating engine
+Express app example using hbs(handlebars) as templating engine